jameschen108/mlb-pitch-framing-analysis/README.md

   <img src="docs/images/en/sim_coverage_by_scenario.png" width="700">
 </p>

-**The unadjusted estimator fails exactly where the confounding is.** Its nominal 95% intervals cover 83% under umpire confounding, 78% under concentrated battery pairings, and 74% with an omitted covariate correlated with the catcher.
+The unadjusted estimator fails exactly where the confounding is.
+Its nominal 95% intervals cover 83% under umpire confounding, 78% under concentrated battery pairings, and 74% with an omitted covariate correlated with the catcher.
 Where there is no confounding it behaves.
 The hierarchical model stays between 92.9% and 95.6% throughout.

 Three of these eight scenarios were built specifically to break the hierarchical model's assumptions — a location-varying catcher effect, heavy-tailed effects violating the normal prior, an omitted covariate — and none of them did.
-That is a weaker result than this project set out to find, and a more defensible one.
+That is a weaker result than this project set out to find.
+It is also easier to defend.

 What the intervals do not survive is unmeasured confounding correlated with the catcher.
 Rather than pick one confounder size, the strength was swept: